 Tell you what, I’ll make it easy and I won’t even count the cash compensation of Boeing management since 2016.
 I’ll just stick to the direct value of the sterilized stock options they exercised and the restricted stock units they were vested.
 And I won’t count any compensation of any sort here in 2019.

-In 2017 alone, the one good stock-performance year Boeing has had in a decade, $3.8 billion went to Boeing management and directors.
+In 2017 alone, the one good stock-performance year Boeing has had in a decade, $3.8 billion in buyback activity went to sterilize new stock issuance.
 That’s 29% of cashflow from operations for the year.
 The board totally reconfigured their stock compensation system to accomplish that.
 You know, the board that Muilenburg took over the year before.

-And yes, some portion of this stock-based comp went to rank-and-file Boeing employees … I figure 5-10% is a good rule of thumb for most S&P 500 companies.
+And yes, some portion of this stock-based comp went to rank-and-file Boeing employees … I figure 5-10% is a good rule of thumb for most S&P 500 companies and their employee stock ownership programs (ESOPs).
+The balance went to employees as part of whatever employment agreement they might have, and the Boeing 10-Ks are silent on the distribution profile of that.
 But remember, I’m not even counting cash comp here.
 This is three years of stock comp for the management of an American icon of a company that had two so-so years and one really good year.

 Is Muilenburg a billionaire from being a Boeing management lifer?